One Touch of Venus (film)

-One Touch of Venus is a 1948 American black-and-white romantic musical comedy film directed by William A. Seiter starring Robert Walker, Ava Gardner, Dick Haymes, and Eve Arden. released by Universal-International, and based on the 1943 Broadway musical of the same name, book written by S. J. Perelman and Ogden Nash, with music composed by Kurt Weill (lyrics by Nash).
+One Touch of Venus is a 1948 American black-and-white romantic musical comedy film starring Robert Walker, Ava Gardner, Dick Haymes, and Eve Arden.
+Directed by William A. Seiter, the Universal-International release was based on the 1943 Broadway musical of the same name, book written by S. J. Perelman and Ogden Nash, with music composed by Kurt Weill (lyrics by Nash).
 However, the film omits most of Weill's music.
 The actors did their own singing, except for Ava Gardner (Venus) whose singing was dubbed by Eileen Wilson.
 The plot is from an original 1885 novella by Thomas Anstey Guthrie.

 In 1945, Mary Pickford announced that she would produce a film version of this musical with the Broadway cast, including Mary Martin, filmed in Technicolor, directed by Gregory La Cava, and released by United Artists.
 However, Martin became pregnant and Pickford sold the rights to Lester Cowan at Universal in August 1947.
 Ann Ronell, Cowan's wife, wrote the additional music that replaced much of Weill's material.

-This movie is rumored to be the inspiration for the 1987 film Mannequin.
+It was later loosely remade into Goddess of Love (1988).

 Plot

 Wealthy department-store mogul Whitfield Savory II buys a statue of Venus for $200,000.
 He plans to exhibit it in the store.
 Eddie Hatch, a window dresser, kisses the statue on a whim.
 To his shock, Venus comes to life.
 She leaves the store and Eddie is accused of stealing the work of art.
-Nobody believes the truth, including secretary Molly Stewart, who is Savory's right-hand woman, and Kerrigan, a detective.
+Nobody believes the truth, including Savory's right-hand woman, Molly Grant, and Kerrigan, a detective he hires.
 Venus turns up at Eddie's apartment, forcing him to hide her from girlfriend Gloria and roommate Joe.

 Entranced by a Venus song of love, Joe falls for Eddie's girl Gloria.
 At the store, meanwhile, Venus has fallen asleep on a sofa and is discovered there by Whitfield, who is instantly smitten.
 Kerrigan decides it's time for Eddie to be placed under arrest for the statue's theft.
-Venus, to save Eddie, is willing to seduce Whitfield, but a threat by Molly to leave him brings Whitfield back to his senses.
-He realizes it's Molly he truly loves.
+To rescue Eddie, Venus leads Whitfield on, but a threat by Molly to leave him causes him to realize it's Molly he truly loves.
 Venus is called home by Jupiter and must return to Mount Olympus, so she returns to her pedestal.
 Whitfield can now display his work of art to the public.
 Eddie is the only one left alone, at least until he meets a new salesgirl who is a dead ringer for the goddess of love.